MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 # Restore a deleted Office 365 Group

-If you're a user who wants to restore an Office 365 group, ask the person in your business who has admin permissions to do these steps for you.
-In a large business, this is the internal help desk / technical support.
+If you're a user who wants to restore an Office 365 group, ask a person in your business with administrative permissions to do these steps for you.
+For larger businesses, this should mean the internal help desk/technical support team.

-If you've deleted a group, by default it's retained for 30 days.
-This 30-day period is called "soft-delete" because you can still restore the group.
-After 30 days, the group and associated content is permanently deleted and cannot be restored.
+If you've deleted a group, it will be retained for 30 days by default.
+This 30-day period is considered a "soft-delete" because you can still restore the group.
+After 30 days, the group and its associated contents are permanently deleted and cannot be restored.

-During the "soft-delete" period if a user tries to access the site they will get a 404 forbidden message.
-After this period if the user tries to access the site they will get a 404 not found message.
+During the "soft-delete" period, if a user tries to access the site they will get a 404 _forbidden_ message.
+After this period if the user tries to access the site they will get a 404 _not found_ message.

 When a group is restored, the following content is restored:

-- Azure Active Directory (AD) Office 365 Groups object, properties and members
+- Azure Active Directory (AD) Office 365 groups object, properties and members

-- Group SMTP address
+- Group's e-mail addresses

-- Exchange Online shared inbox and calendar
+- Exchange Online shared Inbox and calendar

 - SharePoint Online team site and files